 What Is Brooklynella?

-Brooklynella is caused by an infestation of the ciliated protozoan Brooklynella hostilis.
-It is most closely and commonly associated with subfamily Clownfish members of the Damselfish family, and therefore is typically referred to as Clownfish Disease.
+Brooklynella is an infestation of the ciliated protozoan Brooklynella hostilis.
+It is most closely and commonly associated with subfamily clownfish members of the Damselfish family, and therefore is typically referred to as clownfish disease.
 Although this parasitic scourge is similar to others, it requires a fish host to survive.
 It is not particular in its quest to find a proper host.
-Angelfishes, tangs or surgeonfishes, wrasses, jawfishes, and seahorses among others will host Brooklynella.
-They are a kidney-bean shaped microscopic parasite.
-It is covered in cilia.
+Angelfishes, tangs or surgeonfishes, wrasses, jawfishes, and seahorses among others will host Brooklynella, which are kidney-bean shaped microscopic parasites covered in cilia.

 Most similar symptomatically to Oodinium, this is also a parasite that primarily attacks the gills first.
 At the onset, fish may scrape up against objects, rapid respiration develops, and fish often gasp for air at the surface as the gills become clogged with mucus.
 Very quickly the fish will become lethargic, refuse to eat, and its colors will fade.
 The most noticeable difference that sets Brooklynella apart from Oodinium is the heavy amount of slime that is produced by a fish that has contracted this parasite.
 As the disease progresses, a thick whitish mucus covers the body.
 This will usually start at the head and spread outward across the entire body.
 Skin lesions appear and it is not uncommon for signs of secondary bacterial infections to arise.